 It was a lesson in faith, belief, and the power of prayer.

 I think most men, most of the time, doubt God will do something we ask of him.
 We hesitate to ask because we hesitate to believe, and thus nothing happens.
-I have often wondered if this natural world and the "nature" of physical, material, and natural solutions prevents us from seeing the spiritual reality that surrounds us each day.
-Jesus has a heightened sense of this spiritual reality and turns this fig tree into a teachable moment for his men.
+I have often wondered if this natural world and the "nature" of physical, material, and natural solutions prevent us from seeing the spiritual reality surrounding us each day.
+Jesus has a heightened sense of a spiritual reality and turns this fig tree into a teachable moment for his men.
 He is imploring his men to look beyond the physical—to see the spiritual in these moments and the ones to come.

 We will only see supernatural things if we surround ourselves with people who believe that God will do the supernatural.
 The natural world we see is only part of our reality.
 There is a power present to us that can and will move mountains, but we have to acknowledge the spiritual reality and ask with spiritual confidence.
-One thing that makes this easier is a Christian brother reminding us of this and reinforcing the nature of it.
+One thing that makes this easier is a Christian brother reminding us of this and reinforcing its nature.

 Today increase your awareness of the spiritual reality that is at work around you.
 When you see it, say something, and then ask God to do something great.
 This may come in subtle forms, so keep watch.